-Ahead of this major announcement, proposals have been leaked, including a plan to offer government backed mortgages with 5% deposits.
-Young people deserve more than this, and here’s why…
+The UK government is offering backed mortgages with 5% deposits.
+Young people deserve more than these government backed loans, and here’s why…

 - The current situation

 - What’s the problem with this?

 - What do young people need instead?